Discussion

 Summary of Results

-The meta-analytic assessment of all micro-PK experiments conducted at the LMU Micro-PK lab currently encompasses 14 studies with a total of 23 experimental conditions and 13 control conditions, including data from 55668 participants and reveals several key insights.
+The meta-analytic assessment of all micro-PK experiments conducted at the LMU Micro-PK lab currently encompasses 27 studies with a total of 34 experimental conditions and 19 control conditions, including data from 45787 individual participants and reveals several key insights.
 Although individual studies included in this report often tested specific hypotheses, the meta-analysis focused on a general micro-PK effect to ensure comparability.
 Descriptions of the hypotheses for each study can be found in the respective experiments section.

-The overall effect size for micro-PK was found to be non-significant (0.017, p = 0.155) across experimental conditions, with moderate heterogeneity (45.34%).
-Similarly, control conditions showed no significant effect (-0.005, p = 0.646).
-These results suggest that the experimental manipulations may not be robust enough to produce a consistently meaningful effect.
-The moderate heterogeneity in both analyses indicates variability due to study design or implementation differences, though the lack of significant heterogeneity in control conditions suggests that variability in experimental conditions is more likely due to differences in interventions.
+The overall effect size for micro-PK was found to be marginally significant (0.016, p = 0.072) across experimental conditions, with moderate heterogeneity (36.71%).
+Control conditions showed no significant effect (-0.008, p = 0.308) with low heterogeneity (23.1%).
+These results suggest that while the experimental manipulations may produce a weak effect, it is not robust enough to reach conventional significance levels.
+The moderate heterogeneity in experimental conditions compared to the low heterogeneity in control conditions indicates that variability is more likely due to differences in interventions rather than methodological factors.

 Change of Evidence Measures